macrosalt/Microsoft-Rewards-bot/README.md

   <li>Headless Mode</li>
   <li>Multi-Account Management</li>
   <li>Modified to be undetectable as bot</li>
-  <li>If it faces to an unexcepted error then try the account from first</li>
+  <li>If it faces to an unexpected error then try the account from first</li>
   <li>Save progress of bot in a log file and use it to pass completed account on the next start at the same day</li>
   <li>Detect locked accounts</li>
   <li>Detect unusual activites</li>